GenLoc-2025/GenLoc/README.md

 * `source_code/`: This folder contains the source code of GenLoc.
 * `output_files/`: Ranked list produced by GenLoc (for each trial).
 * `localized_bugs/`: Contains bugs localized by each bug localization approach.
+* `dataset/`: Contains XML files and GitHub URLs of the projects used for bug localization.
 ---

 ## ⚙️ Set-Up